From the moment we arrived for our first weekend in Riga Latvia, we found a charming city that instantly endears itself to you.

 Sample Delicious Rye Bread

-If you are anything like me and enjoy good quality rye bread, Latvian rye is some of the best in the world and the market is where you find the best in Riga.
+If you are anything like us and enjoy good quality rye bread, Latvian rye is some of the best in the world and the market is where you find the best in Riga.

 The Freedom Monument

 It would be hard to visit Riga and not see the Freedom Monument even if somehow you didn’t pass it.
 It has been a symbol of Latvia’s freedom since it was erected in 1935 to honour soldiers killed during the Latvian War of Independence.